top of page

 Overview

-Neither one has an age requirement, but generally, you must have at least five years of service credit to be eligible for Disability Retirement, and Second Tier members must have 10 years.
+Neither disability retirement has an age requirement, but generally, you must have at least five years of service credit to be eligible for Disability Retirement, and Second Tier members must have 10 years.
 Some exceptions apply to the service requirement.
 Contact CalPERS to see if you qualify.

 If your disability or industrial disability retirement is approved, you'll receive a monthly retirement payment for the rest of your life or until you recover from your injury or illness.